 New evidence shows how antibiotics, often relied upon for treating complications of inflammatory bowel disease (IBD), may play a role in causing the conditions.

-A study, published Sept.
+A study, published on Sept.
 11 in Science Advances, found that antibiotics hindered mucus secretion in mice, creating holes in the protective mucosal layer of the gastrointestinal (GI) tract that allowed bacteria to penetrate the intestinal barrier wall.
-This contributes to ulcers—hallmarks of Crohn’s disease and ulcerative colitis—the two forms of IBD.
+This contributes to ulcers, hallmarks of Crohn’s disease and ulcerative colitis, the two forms of IBD.

 The findings offer a new explanation for why antibiotic use is harmful to gut health.
-Existing evidence has shown that antibiotics compromise immune health by destroying beneficial microbes as well as harmful ones.
+Existing evidence has shown that antibiotics compromise immune health by destroying beneficial microbes along with harmful ones.

 Immediate Effect